 All work must be original in fabrication and concept.
 Applicants must clearly delineate their specific role if the submission was created as a group project.
 Any works submitted that are based upon or influenced by another artist or designer must be have proper citation and attribution.

-The application deadline for the 2019 fall semester is April 1.
-The application deadline for the 2020 summer semester is May 1.
+The application deadline for the 2020 fall semester is April 1.
 The fall priority deadline for all subsequent years is January 15.

 For more information, contact Peter Weishar at email@example.com.